Modi-Shah congratulated on passage of new citizenship law by Gujarat Assembly

 "I want to assure that no Indian will lose citizenship.
 This Act is not at all unconstitutional.
 It will alleviate the pain of persecuted minorities," he said.

 "Ten people sitting on a protest in Delhi is not a protest.
 People are being misled.
 Even the Congress has joined hands with the 'Tukde Tukde Gang'.
-The Congress was concerned about Rohingya Muslims.
+Congress was concerned about Rohingya Muslims.
 But why you never thought of wiping the tears of migrant Hindus all these years," he asked.

-Leader of opposition Paresh Dhanani linked the CAA with National Register of Citizens and National Population Register.
+Leader of Opposition Paresh Dhanani linked the CAA with National Register of Citizens and National Population Register.

 "CAA will destroy the secular spirit of our Constitution.
 CAA is linked with NRC and NPR.
 People are afraid that they may lose their citizenship," said Dhanani.